wwwfanang/SectorHomophily/README.md

 # Group_Homophily

-This repository contains data and codes we used in support of our work "Group Homophily as a Measure of Self-Liking of Communities: Application in Vocational Networks.".
+This repository contains data and codes we used in support of our work "Group Homophily as a Measure of Self-Liking: Application in Career Networks and Scientific Collaboration".

 This code provides the dataset of mobility network structure, network community, and companies with GICS code.